emiliolehoucq/mindfulness/nhis_2022_data_readme.txt

 Options to change the default:

 SAS
-In SAS, add the option ‘guessingrows’ to the import statement.
+In SAS, add the option â€˜guessingrowsâ€™ to the import statement.
 The 2022 Sample Child has 7,464 observations and the example below specifies to use 5,000 observations to determine the length:

 proc import datafile="C:\nhis2022\child22.csv" out=child dbms=csv; getnames=yes; guessingrows=5000; run;